 This bill amends existing law to exempt certain local utilities from specific land use approval requirements while ensuring that they still engage with county planning boards.
-It defines "local utility" to include sewerage authorities, utilities authorities, and other entities providing essential services like gas, electricity, and water.
-Before any public funds are spent on a development proposal, local utilities must refer their proposals to the county planning board for review and recommendations.
-They can proceed with their proposals either upon receiving the recommendations or after 45 days if no recommendations are provided.
+It defines "local utility" to include sewerage authorities, utilities authorities, and other entities providing essential services like gas, electricity, and water that are not regulated by the Board of Regulatory Commissioners.
+Before any public funds are spent on development proposals, local utilities must refer their proposals to the county planning board for review and recommendations, but they can proceed with their plans after 45 days if no recommendations are received.

 Additionally, the bill modifies the "Municipal Land Use Law" to align local utilities with other public entities that must submit development proposals for review but are not required to obtain local planning board approval.
 This change aims to streamline the process for local utilities while maintaining a level of oversight through the county planning boards.
 The bill is set to take effect immediately upon passage.